 Swarovski Crystal: Created Gemstone composed of Quartz, sand and natural minerals, with a 32% concentration of lead content to increase the crystals refraction index to resemble that of a diamond.
 Swarovski crystal has a Mohs hardness of between 6-7 so its susceptible to scratches and chipping from wear and tear.
 The lead content in the crystal increases the refraction index of the glass from 1.5 to 1.7 to give the faceted faced a more glistening appearance.
 The crystals are often further enhanced by coating the glass with an Aurora Borealis coating that gives the surface a rainbow like appearance to simulate dispersion from a Diamond.

-Created Diamond: Our created diamonds are chemically and physically no different from natural diamonds.
+Ethically Sourced Diamond: Our ethically sourced Diamonds are chemically and physically no different from natural diamonds.
 Using CVD creates a carbon base over a substrate onto which the carbon atoms deposit to form a Diamond.
-Created Diamond is currently the most popular substitute to a diamond because to the untrained eye they look identical.
+Ethically sourced Diamond is currently the most popular substitute to a Diamond because to the untrained eye they look identical.
 It has a hardness of 8 on the Mohs scale, a refraction index of 2.176 and a dispersive power of 0.060, which means that it’s not as hard as a diamond, but displays more prismatic fire which means more colour glistening within the gem.